Beamer64/BuddieBot/README.md

 # [gocolly/colly](https://github.com/gocolly/colly)

-Gocolly's colly framework is used to simplify any crawlers/scrapers in our DiscordBot.
+Gocolly's colly framework is used to simplify any crawlers/scrapers in our BuddieBot.

 > Lightning Fast and Elegant Scraping Framework for Gophers Colly provides a clean interface to write any kind of crawler/scraper/spider.
 With Colly you can easily extract structured data from websites, which can be used for a wide range of applications, like data mining, data processing or archiving.